sarabjit20s/echo-ui/README.md

-# Echo UI
+# Saaj UI

-**EchoUI** is a collection of pre-built, high-quality React Native components designed to accelerate your mobile app development.
-Components are designed to deliver smooth and efficient performance on both Android and iOS.
-All components are made with [`react-native-unistyles`](https://www.unistyl.es/).
+A collection of beautifully designed, accessible React Native components to speed up your app development.
+Copy, paste, and customize the code to fit your app, just pure flexibility and control.
+Perfect for crafting stunning mobile apps with ease.

 ## Documentation
-Visit [Echo UI](https://echo-ui.vercel.app/) to view the documentation.
+Visit [Saaj UI](https://saaj-ui.vercel.app/) to view the documentation.

 ## Contributing
 Please read the [contributing guide](/CONTRIBUTING.md).